 Courses numbered 500 and above are graduate courses, ordinarily open only to graduate students, primarily at the masters level; 600-level courses are research seminars primarily for doctoral students.
 Undergraduate students who are within eight credits of graduation may register for up to two graduate-level courses and receive graduate credit, provided the graduate courses are not used to meet the undergraduate degree requirements.
 When graduate courses are not taken with the intent of fulfilling undergraduate requirements, such graduate hours do not count toward full-time status for financial aid purposes; thus, undergraduates taking graduate courses may not be eligible for certain types of financial aid.

-To receive graduate credit for such courses, the undergraduate student must complete the Petition to Receive Graduate Credits as an Undergraduate form (available from the Registrar or the Graduate School).
+To receive graduate credit for such courses, the undergraduate student must complete the Petition to Receive Graduate Credits as an Undergraduate Form (available from the Registrar).
 The form then must be filed with the Registrar and the Student Accounts Office before registration.
 Such graduate credit will not apply to any Binghamton University graduate degree program without prior approval by the Graduate School and admission into a Binghamton University graduate program.

 While graduate courses taken by undergraduates (and not used to meet undergraduate degree requirements) will appear on the undergraduate transcript, these courses are not counted toward the undergraduate degree or used in the calculation of the final GPA.
 The credits may be counted toward the graduate degree.